Agent actions,

 - →Scan state directly on-chain.
 “Positions near liquidation” is one query.

-- →Orderbook depth, pool TVLs, open orders — queryable natively with filter / sort / limit.
+- →Orderbook depth, pool sizes, and open orders, all queryable natively with filter, sort, and limit.

 - →Signed on-chain result.
 Not a secondary indexer operator’s promise.